AGRINFO AGRINFO logo

 What is changing?

-The European Commission does not intend to renew its approval for the active substance flufenacet.
+The EU has not renewed its approval for the active substance flufenacet.
 EU farmers will therefore no longer be able to use products containing this active substance.

 Why?

-The EU proposes not to renew the approval for flufenacet due to concerns about its endocrine-disrupting properties (EFSA 2024).
+The EU has decided not to renew its approval for flufenacet due to concerns about its endocrine-disrupting properties (EFSA 2024).

 Timeline

-EU producers will be permitted to use stocks of products containing flufenacet until approximately the end of 2025.
+EU producers will be permitted to use stocks of products containing flufenacet until 10 December 2026.

 Recommended Actions